Rizzler Sports Logo

 USSSA Rest Day Approach

 USSSA does not have a single national rest day chart.
 Tournament directors set pitching limits, which may include pitch counts, innings limits, or a combination.
-Some USSSA tournaments use Little League-style pitch count + rest day rules.
+Some USSSA tournaments use Little League-style pitch count and rest day rules.
 Others cap innings per game or per day instead of tracking individual pitches.

 Perfect Game Rest Day Approach